Rainminds/.github/profile/README.md

 ## 📄 Research & Specification

-Gantral is grounded in a formal body of work defining:
+Gantral is grounded in a formal body of work, defining:

-The AI Execution Control Plane as a missing infrastructure layer
+- The AI Execution Control Plane as a missing infrastructure layer

-Admissible execution invariants for authority
+- Admissible execution invariants for authority

-A deterministic reference implementation
+- A deterministic reference implementation

 These documents define execution semantics independent of product marketing and serve as the architectural foundation for Gantral.